Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/nine-lives-math-meows/_index.md

 gamepage: true
 boardgame: true

-title: "Nine Lives"
+title: "Nine Lives: Math Meows"
-headerTitle: "Nine Lives | Don't be the first cat to run out of lives!"
+headerTitle: "Nine Lives: Math Meows | Don't be the first cat to run out of lives!"
 blurb: "As we all know, all cats start with nine lives.
 And as we all know, being unable to play a valid card makes you lose a life.
 Don't lose all of them before anyone else!"

 extraCSS: true